 Lake Annecy in France is a good example of this, and online directions can be misleading.
 A quality map, GPS, and some preplanning will help your cycling trip stay free from unexpected detours and backtracking.

 Knowing road conditions is vitally important when cycling, as you may not have the proper bicycle for the road or trail you’ll be encountering.

 It can be tough to navigate rough trails if your tires are too narrow or your suspension isn’t good enough, such as on the Bruce Trail in Canada, and you may not be able to continue if the trail is too rocky or has steps and is designed for hikers rather than cyclers.

-When steep climbs will be involved, electric bikes are an option.
+When steep climbs are involved, electric bikes are an option.
 If you’re traveling on a busy road, you want to make sure it has a shoulder, but watch out – soft or sand shoulders can cause you to lose control.

 If you’re going to be encountering a mix of road and trail types, a hybrid bike, which is a mix between a standard road bike and a mountain bike, might be your best bet.

 2. Travel as light as possible

 The best tip for cycle tourism is definitely bringing the minimum amount of gear possible.

 Think of it: on a trip to Southeast Asia, where food is extremely delicious and cheap, and street carts sell it everywhere, do you really need to weigh yourself down carrying a stove and food provision?